habuka036/wakame-vdc-wiki/en/install-guide.md

       --root-device uuid:148bc5df-3fc5-4e93-8a16-7328907cb1c0 \
       --display-name "Ubuntu 10.04 (Lucid Lynx)"

-We're done with vdc-manage now.
-Exit its shell.

-    exit

-##### Set up networking

-As described above, we are going to use this network to start instances in.
-Again we will use `vdc-manage` to make Wakame-vdc aware of that.

-    /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage

-Now enter the following command in the `vdc-manage` shell to register the network.
+##### Register a network

+Wakame-vdc needs to know which network instances will be connected to.
+As described above, this guide assumes that network to be `192.168.3.0/24`.
+Make sure to change these values if you intend to use another network.

+You can register more than one network and then decide which one to use when you start instances.

     network add \
       --uuid nw-demo1 \